ocaml-flambda/flambda-backend/middle_end/flambda2/docs/to_cmm.md

 to flambda in terms of unboxing, since most optimizations relating to unboxing happens during the clambda to cmm translation.

-The translation from flambda2 to cmm is currently named `un_cps` for historical reasons (because it `un`does the `cps` form of flambda2), but it is expected to change toward a less obscure name at one point.

 ## Overview

 See [this file](term_language.md) for a description of the flamdba2 language, and [the cmm doc](cmm.md) for an overview of the cmm language.

-This section provides an overview of the main tasks of the `un_cps` translation.
+This section provides an overview of the main tasks of the `to_cmm` translation.
 First these "tasks" are listed, and then are explained in details, together with their motivations and requirements.
 The technical aspect of how these tasks are implemented will be discussed in the following section).